 As discussed in the Compensation Discussion and Analysis, unlike our other named executive officers, Mr. Alan Miller's compensation is determined in large part by the terms of his employment agreement.
 Mr. Miller's base salary, minimum annual bonus and certain perquisites are determined under his employment agreement.
-On December 27, 2007, we entered into an employment agreement with Alan B. Miller which provides that Mr. Miller will continue to serve as Chief Executive Officer and Chairman of our Board of Directors through December 31, 2012, followed by annual one-year renewal periods unless either party elects otherwise.
-In accordance with its terms, the agreement was automatically renewed through December 31, 2013.
-The agreement also contemplates that Mr. Alan Miller will remain as Executive Chairman of our Board of Directors for up to three years after the expiration of his term as chief executive officer, followed by a term of up to two years as non-executive chairman (in any case ending December 31, 2017).
+On July 24, 2013, we entered into a new employment agreement with Alan B. Miller (effective July 1, 2013) which provides that Mr. Miller will continue to serve as Chief Executive Officer and Chairman of our Board of Directors through December 31, 2017, and subject further to automatic annual renewal for one additional year unless either party elects otherwise.
+Pursuant to this new employment agreement, Mr. Miller's annual salary was \$1.5 million for the calendar year ending December 31, 2013.